 The Gorilla Doctors are dedicated to conserving wild mountain and eastern lowland (or Grauer's) gorillas through life-saving veterinary medicine and a One Health approach.
 Our international team of veterinarians is the only group providing these critically endangered animals with direct, hands-on care in the wild.Our Patients

-With only 880 mountain gorillas left in the world today, it is critical to ensure the health and well being of every individual gorilla.
+With only 880 mountain gorillas left in the world- and the number of Grauer's gorillas on the precipitous decline - it is critical to ensure the health and well being of every individual gorilla.
 About 480 gorillas live in the Virunga Volcanoes Massif, which spans Rwanda’s Volcanoes National Park, DR Congo’s Virunga National Park, and Uganda’s Mgahinga National Park.
 Another 400 gorillas live in Bwindi Impenetrable National Park in Uganda.
-In addition, Gorilla Doctors also monitor the health of Grauer’s gorillas living in eastern DR Congo.
+No one knows exactly how many Grauer's gorillas survive in the wild, but it is believed that there are fewer than 8,500 and that number is shrinking.

 Health Risks to Gorillas